IDAES/idaes-pse/docs/user_guide/concepts.rst

 Modeling Extensions
 --------------------
-The IDAES toolset also provides users with access to a number of cutting edge tools not directly related to process modeling.
+The IDAES Integrated Platform also provides users with access to a number of cutting edge tools not directly related to process modeling.
 These tools are collected under the heading of Modeling Extensions, and information on them can be found :ref:`here<user_guide/modeling_extensions/index:Modeling Extensions>`.